Calgary: Turn of the 20th century

-The turn of the century brought questions of provincehood the top of mind in Calgary.
-On September 1, 1905, Alberta was proclaimed a province with a provisional capital in Edmonton, it would be left up to the Legislature to choose the permanent location.
+The turn of the century brought questions of province-hood the top of mind in Calgary.
+On September 1, 1905, Alberta was proclaimed a province with its provincial capital city, Edmonton, and it would be left up to the Legislature to choose the permanent location.
 One of the first decisions of the new Alberta Legislature was the capital, and although William Henry Cushing advocated strongly for Calgary, the resulting vote saw Edmonton win the capital 16–8.
 Calgarians were disappointed on the city not being named the capital, and focused their attention on the formation of the provincial university.
 However, the efforts by the community could not sway the government, and the University of Alberta was founded in the City of Strathcona, Premier Rutherford's home, which was subsequently amalgamated into the City of Edmonton in 1912.
 Calgary was not to be left without higher education facilities as the provincial Normal School opened in the McDougall School building in 1905.
 In 1910, R. B. Bennett introduced a bill in the Alberta Legislature to incorporate the "Calgary University", however there was significant opposition to two degree-granting institutions in such a small province.
 A commission was appointed to evaluate the Calgary proposal which found the second university to be unnecessary, however, the commission did recommend the formation of the Provincial Institute of Technology and Art in Calgary (SAIT), which was formed later in 1915.